 It is renowned for its natural beauty, environmental significance and its role in protecting the Gnangara Water Mound, an important source of groundwater that provides a substantial percentage of drinking water to the Perth metropolitan area.

-Nearly half of Whiteman Park’s land is retained for the conservation of wildlife - essentially as a means to provide protected habitat for a wealth of plant and animal species native to the area.
+Nearly half of the Park’s land is retained for the conservation of wildlife, providing a protected habitat for a wealth of plant and animal species native to the area.